lcalisto/workshop-spatial-graphql/README.md

 - **Schema-only**, deepest layer which contains all the types, fields and resolvers.

 **At this workshop we will use mainly the CLI**.
 Eventually, if we have time, we'll show a very basic library usage with NodeJS and Express.

+You can check the official docs for more information on how to use the CLI, https://www.graphile.org/postgraphile/usage-cli/

 ----------